FlavScents AInsights Entry: Methyl Anthranilate (CAS: 134-20-3)

 4. Use in Flavors

-Methyl anthranilate is extensively used in flavor formulations, particularly in fruit flavors such as grape, orange, and berry.
-It serves as an impact note, providing a distinctive grape-like aroma and enhancing the overall sweetness of the flavor profile.
-Typical use levels in finished food or beverage products range from 5 to 50 ppm, with variations depending on the desired intensity and application.
-It is generally stable under typical processing conditions, although it may degrade under extreme heat or acidic conditions.
+Methyl anthranilate is extensively used in flavor formulations, particularly in grape, berry, and citrus profiles.
+It acts as a key impact note, enhancing the authenticity of fruit flavors.
+Typical use levels in food and beverages range from 1 to 50 ppm, with higher concentrations potentially leading to overpowering effects.
+It is stable under acidic conditions but may degrade under high heat or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature